spcourse/data/20 Transformation/health-code-violations/10 HealthCode.md

 Remember, *don't print the whole data frame!*

-> ##### Sidenote: Considerations for structuring data
+> #### Sidenote: Considerations for structuring data
 >
 > Before filling this dictionary with reviews, we'll take a brief
 > aside to discuss different ways to represent this (or any other) data, and why
 > you might choose one method over the other.
 The main consideration here is
 > between representing your data in a flat table-like structure, like a pandas
 > *DataFrame*, or a hierarchical structure consisting of dictionaries and lists,
 > like the *JSON* structure.
-Knowing both methods should help you choose the structures
+Knowing both methods will be useful when choosing
-> for you own data processing projects.
+> the structures for you own data processing projects.
 > <br/><br/>
 > The `business.json` data seems like it is actually very close to data you might
 > represent in a *DataFrame*.
 In fact, if the `'categories'` attribute wasn't a
-> part of the data, it would be quite natural to interpret every attribute as a
+> part of the data, it would be natural to interpret every attribute as a
 > column name and every new line as a new row in the DataFrame.
 Pandas even comes
 > with a built-in function to convert json data to a DataFrame: [read_json](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.read_json.html).
 > <br/><br/>
 > One of the problems here is that we can't easily convert the part of the data
 > which is hierarchical, e.g. objects or lists contained in other objects (like
-> `'categories'`), as there is no clear conversion to a table format.
-However, we
+> `'categories'`), as there is no clear conversion to a flat table format.
+However,
-> could just choose to drop the `'categories'` part of the data, as it isn't
+> we could just choose to drop the `'categories'` part of the data, as it isn't
 > directly relevant to our research question, and then we could use some of the
 > nice pandas features to process the data.
 Specifically, merging data from
 > different sources can easily be done in pandas: [merge DataFrames](https://pandas.pydata.org/pandas-docs/stable/user_guide/merging.html#database-style-dataframe-or-named-series-joining-merging)
 > <br/><br/>
 > Merging allows you to combine DataFrames based on values in a specific column,
-> making news rows consisting of each of the matched pairs, which would be
+> making news rows consisting of each of the matched pairs, which would instantly
-> exactly what we want when matching the `business_id`'s of the reviews and the
+> solve the problem of matching the `business_id`'s of the reviews and of the
-> business descriptions.
+> business descriptions together.
 Having a hierarchical representation has its advantages
 > too though, as all relevant data can be stored together; the reviews can just
-> be put in a list contained within each business (the empty `reviews` list you
+> be put in a list contained *within* each business object (the empty `reviews` list you
-> just added), whereas in a *DataFrame* we'd have to perform computationally expensive `groupby()` operations
+> just added), whereas in a DataFrame we'd have to perform computationally
-> every time we'd want to do something with all the reviews for a business.
+> expensive `groupby()` operations every time we'd want to do something with
+> all the reviews for a business.
 > <br/><br/>
 > There are trade-offs to both structures and a valid argument could be made for
 > using either structure here.
 However, after this merge, we'll want to also merge in the
 > inspection results, which would become a very complex DataFrame with *a lot* of
 > duplicate information.
-So in our case, we will already make the choice to utilize a
+So in our case, here we will already make the choice to utilize a
-> dictionary representation.
-For now it is useful to know both these options exist, for
+> dictionary representation, based on the other transformations we will need
-> when you need to merge data for your own projects.
+> to do with the data later on.

 ### Merging the JSON reviews

-Next, lets actually merge the reviews into the business dictionary.
+Now, lets actually merge the reviews into the business dictionary.
 Read the `review.json` file into your program, reusing some of the code from loading `business.json`.
 When you've loaded a review object, search for the corresponding business in your business dictionary and add the review to the